fooforge/chef-cookbook_jekyll/README.md

 ### Configuration

-The best way to configure the cookbook for your blog is to add a specific role for it and to set needed attributes via `default_attributes`.
+The best way to configure the cookbook for your blog is to add a separate role for each Jekyll blog and to set needed attributes via `default_attributes`.

 Here's an example: